Roysambu, Kasarani

 Image

-At the centre of the initiative was the Digital Earth Africa platform, a powerful open-access resource that provide free satellite data, analysis tools, and derived products tailored for Africa.
-Participants were introduced to its wetlands inventory modules and engaged in hands-on exercises within the DEA Sandbox.
-These sessions not only offered an overview of the platform’s capabilities but also allowed participants to generate real-world wetland inventories for sites such as Lake Naivasha and other locations of their choice.
+At the center of the initiative was the Digital Earth Africa platform, a powerful open-access cloud-based resource that provides free satellite data, analysis tools, and derived products tailored for Africa.
+Participants were introduced to its wetlands inventory mapping modules and engaged in hands-on exercises within the Sandbox.
+These sessions not only offered an overview of the platform’s capabilities but also allowed participants to generate real-world wetland inventories for selected wetlands ecosystems including the Nalubaaga wetland.

 The purpose of the workshop went beyond technical training.
 It sought to inspire a culture of evidence-based decision-making by demonstrating how Earth observation technologies could transform the way wetlands were mapped, monitored, and protected.
 By developing use cases and exploring practical applications, participants left with both the knowledge and the confidence to integrate these tools into their work.